 emphasis on enjoyment.

 and everything in between, including numerous international

 workshops and lectures.
 His interaction with and involvement of

-challenges architectural norms.
+challenged architectural norms.

-philosophy extends from the design of individual buildings to
+the philosophy extends from the design of individual buildings to

-embrace broader principles of urbanism and city development and he
+embrace broader principles of urbanism and city development

-Canterbury School of Architecture, UCA and this year was
+Architecture, UCA and in 2015 was awarded

 the degree of Honorary Doctor of Design (HonDDes)